 What You Can Do With This

-- Empower them with choices.
+- Empower your kids with choices.
 You don’t have to give them free rein; just a number of you-approved options, like when they’re picking out their clothes or starting a list of chores.

 - Respect a kid’s struggle and encourage them to try.
 Doing it for them removes their agency in the world, which is even more frustrating than, say, a stubborn shoelace that won’t stay tied.

 - Complex questions are an opportunity to explore something, so don’t brush them off with oversimplified answers.
 Ask them why they asked and what they think.